tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 |   `BusinessLogicException3("Toggle disabled")` | 47     |

 ## Reason 1: Brevity
-Summarizing data is important for brevity - most people won't have the time to comb through the data as you did.
-Instead of looking at all your logs, you can just have a 1-2 numbers to get an idea about the shape of your service.
+Summarizing data is important for brevity - most people won't have the time or energy to comb through the logs as you did.
+Instead of looking at every individual record, you can just have a 2-4 numbers to get an idea about the status of your service/cron job/etc.

 {% include image.html imgpath="/figures/distribution_figs/measuring_latency_simple_histogram.png" alt="small example of histogram of latencies" %}